frederic-perez/AmE-dictionary/data/dictionary.md

 __snatch__ _v_ :three::hammer: (snatched)
 __snazzy__ _adj informal_ :two: Stylish and attractive. _Snazzy little silk dresses._
 __sneaker__ _n_ _Sneaker companies._
+__sneakernet__ _n_ _facetious_ /ˈsni kərˌnɛt/ [:scroll: From sneaker (a shoe popular in everyday use) + net, alluding to someone carrying a disk, memory key, etc. from one computer to another.
+The shoes were called sneakers because their rubber soles made them very quiet.]
+The transfer of electronic information by physically moving it (storing it on a device and moving the device), instead of doing it over a computer network.
 __sneaky__
 __sneer__ _v_
 __Snellen chart__